Consumers open transactional emails (shipping confirmations, order confirmations, etc.) because they have value.

 A pro tip is to make next-purchase discounts valid for a limited time only (i.e., one month) so that customers will buy as soon as possible.

-3. Navigation Bar
+3. Drive Website Traffic with a Navigation Bar

 CTAs aren’t the only way to get customers to your landing page.